psugihara/joint/Docs/Tutorial.md

 ##Introduction

 With the recent emergence of WebSockets, developers now have a protocol which is built for two-way communication between the client and server.
-Unfortunately, the tedious HTTP request/response model that was designed to facilitate a main function of the internet’s early origins as a distributed, static file system of one-way communications has been folded into most libraries that support this new protocol.
-As a result, in order to write a functional real-time web application, a programmer must first learn these older protocols and the associated syntax for initializing a server, establishing socket connections, and other verbose functions associated with the traditional client-server architecture.
+Unfortunately, the tedious HTTP request/response model that was designed to facilitate the internet’s early role as a distributed, static file system of has been folded into most libraries that support this new protocol.
+As a result, in order to write a functional real-time web application, a programmer must first learn these older protocols as well as the associated syntax for initializing a server, establishing socket connections, and other verbose functions associated with the traditional client-server architecture.

 With the development of the Pass language, however, this repetitive, boilerplate configuration is taken care of by default so that the programmer may immediately begin work on the main application logic.
 The entire network architecture is abstracted into a few intuitive functions that facilitate easy, seamless communication between server and client.
 Pass also allows functions on the server to be called like any other function on the client, and vice versa.